Tasting Lambic Beer at Cantillon Brewery

 If one has been to other breweries, the first part of the tour and the beer-making process would look very familiar.
 Barley is malted, boiled with hops (which in this case have been aged to lose some of their intensity) and strained to obtain the wort.
 The old mash tun was quite a sight to behold though.

-This is the point where things get very different.
+This is where things get very different

 Ordinary breweries and even home brewers would introduce a specific strain of yeast under sterile conditions to start the fermentation process.
 For lambic beers, however, strains of wild yeast are encouraged to ferment the wort and impart flavours.